NoThrottle/CommsBot/README.md

 It's basically a sound pad for gamers.
 Use your numpad when you don't want to use your voice for voice chat..

+NOTE: THIS PROJECT IS ON STANDBY.
+I AM WAITING FOR MAUI TO REWRITE THE UI.

 **What Is this?**
 - You know how you basically don't use your numpad?
 Many people don't even have a numpad.
 Well fortunately, you have one(hopefully).
 Instead of getting a 60% keyboard (or a smaller laptop), you can use this!
 - This soundpad uses your filesystem to determine what sounds will be played.
 Yes, this is basically a file browser.
 No, this is not a calculator.